oranbramble/Recommender-Systems/README.md

 </br>

 Following this, it splits this into the **latent factors**.
-In this case, the latent facotrs are the users and the items.
-Basically, it splits it into separate matrices that multiply together to form the ratings matrix.
+In this case, the latent factors are the users and the items.
+Basically, it splits the ratings matrix into 2 smaller matrices which, when multiplied together form the original ratings matrix.
+To find the latent factors, a **stochastic gradient descent** algorithm is used.
+This slowly builds up the latent factor matrices by randomly initialising the latent factor matrices, and the adjusting them using individual gradient descent steps.

 </br>